Important fund information

 The Emerging Markets Fund first issued Class R6 Shares on March 1, 2016.
 The returns shown for Class R6 Shares prior to that date are the returns of the Fund's Class Y Shares.
 The returns shown prior to September 26, 2008 are the returns of the Fund's Class S Shares.
 Class R6 Shares will have substantially similar annual returns (both before and after tax) as the Class Y and Class S Shares because the Shares of each Class are invested in the same portfolio of securities.
 Annual returns for each Class will differ only to the extent that the Class R6 Shares do not have the same expenses as the Class Y and Class S Shares.

-• Alternative and Specialty Funds (including Tax-Managed Real Assets Fund)
+• Alternative and Specialty Funds (including the Tax-Managed Real Assets Fund) and Asset Class

 Specific sector investing such as real estate can be subject to different and greater risks than more diversified investments.
 Declines in the value of real estate, economic conditions, property taxes, tax laws and interest rates all present potential risks to real estate investments.
 Fund investments in non-U.S. markets can involve risks of currency fluctuation, political and economic instability, different accounting standards and foreign taxation.